Fizbo: Plot

 It is Luke's (Nolan Gould) birthday and Phil (Ty Burrell) and Claire (Julie Bowen) want to throw a big birthday party for him.
 Phil is the one who organizes things for the party.
 Among other things he ordered, he also asks for an animal handler, Jungle Tanya (Margo Harshman), who brings different animals to show them to the kids, including iguanas, a python and a scorpion.
 Claire sets up a comb sheath making stand but Phil says that it will be boring.

 Manny (Rico Rodriguez) wants to impress a girl he likes from school, Bianca (Kaitlyn Dever), and she is going to be at Luke's birthday party.
 He does not know what to do to get her attention and he asks for Jay's (Ed O'Neill) advice.
 Jay tells him that girls go for power and success and since he does not have any of those, he should be the funny guy.
-Manny's attempts to be funny do not have much of success but he finally finds the way to impress Bianca.
+Manny's attempts to be funny do not have much of success.

 Cameron (Eric Stonestreet) dresses up as Fizbo the clown, despite Mitchell's (Jesse Tyler Ferguson) disagreement.
 But Cameron believes that there cannot be a party without a clown so he ignores him.
-On their way to the party though, Cameron defends Mitchell at the gas station, and Mitchell sees him in a different way Although when they arrive at the party it turns out Phil is afraid of clowns.
+On their way to the party though, Cameron defends Mitchell at the gas station, and Mitchell sees him in a different way.
+When they arrive at the party, it turns out Phil is afraid of clowns.

 Haley's (Sarah Hyland) boyfriend Dylan (Reid Ewing) is also at the party.
 When Dylan starts talking with Jungle Tanya ignoring Haley, Haley gets jealous and she frees the scorpion from its box to take her revenge.

 Everything is going well at the party until the moment the freed scorpion triggers a chain of events and the whole family ends up in the hospital because Luke slipped on some beads from Claire's comb sheath stand and broke his arm.
+During the chaos, Manny saves Bianca from a collapsing bouncy house, impressing her.
 While everyone is worried, Luke seems really happy for having a cast because he always wanted one and he says that this was the best birthday party ever.